A Guide to Hosting International Visiting Scholars

-- If you do not know the visitor personally, be sure to seek endorsements or recommendations from trusted colleagues.
+- If you do not know the individual personally, be sure to seek endorsements or recommendations from trusted colleagues.
 Vetting is important!

-- Before sponsoring a potential visitor’s visa and issuing a letter of invitation, IPIA will work with ISS to screen applicants.
-In most cases, before a letter of invitation can be issued, a visitor’s name and institution will be checked against a State Department database listing high-risk individuals or institutions of concern or those with U.S. Treasury department sanctions.
+- Ensure that the visitor does not pose a potential risk to the university.
+Be aware that before a letter of invitation can be issued, a potential Visiting Scholar’s name and institution will be checked against a State Department database listing high-risk individuals or institutions of concern or those with U.S. Treasury department sanctions.
 Concerns regarding instances of intellectual property theft are on the rise and should be taken seriously.

-- Does a support system for the visitor exist in the department, lab, and community?
+- Does a support system for the Visiting Scholar exist in the department, lab and community?

-- Identify someone to guide and mentor the visitor.
+- Identify someone to guide and mentor the person.

 - Address housing arrangements well in advance of the visit.

-- Does the visitor have the financial resources necessary for the entire stay?
+- Does the individual have the financial resources necessary for the entire stay?

-- Reach agreement on what expenses will be covered by the visitor and what expenses will be covered by the host.
+- Reach agreement on what expenses will be covered by the Visiting Scholar and what expenses will be covered by the host.

-- Visitors must demonstrate proof of financial resources (in advance) of approximately $1885/month/visitor in order to issue a visa request.
+- Visiting Scholars must demonstrate proof of financial resources (in advance) of approximately $1885/month/person in order to issue a visa request.

-- If other family members are accompanying the visitor, additional resources will be needed and other considerations will apply.
-ISS or IPIA can provide guidance.
+- If other family members are accompanying the visiting individual, additional resources will be needed and other considerations will apply.
+ISS or PISA can provide guidance.

-- Depending on the type of visa on which a visitor comes to campus, they may or may not be required to demonstrate health insurance coverage.
+- Depending on the type of visa on which an individual comes to campus, they may or may not be required to demonstrate health insurance coverage.
 In most cases, it may nevertheless be advisable to purchase insurance for an individual’s stay.

 - Will there be any intellectual property or co-authorship concerns?